 Florida doesn’t explicitly require motorcycle riders to carry insurance at all times.
 Yet riders are financially responsible for any accidents and injuries they cause.
 Because of this law, it’s best if motorcyclists buy bodily injury and property damage liability policies.

 Riders are supposed to protect themselves, as well.
-Florida requires motorcyclists to wear a helmet if they don’t carry at least $10,000 worth of medical insurance coverage.
-If they want to ride without a helmet, they’re supposed to carry at least $5,000 in Med Pay coverage.
+According to Florida Highway Safety and Motor Vehicles (FLHSMV), Florida requires motorcyclists to wear a helmet if they don’t carry at least $10,000 worth of medical insurance coverage.
 Unfortunately, many riders forgo this coverage.

 Instead of assuming a patient has PIP insurance, ask if they have Med Pay, which may pay you, the medical provider, directly, or the injured rider.
 Uninsured Motorist (UM) coverage that’s part of the patient’s auto insurance is another option.
 A UM policy pays outstanding medical bills that the at-fault driver’s bodily injury policy (or lack thereof) doesn’t pay.